1. Waiting to Play Specific Words

 4. Playing the First Word You See

 Figuring out which words to play is not always easy.
-If your anagram-solving skills aren’t where you’d like them to be, finding words on your tile rack can be daunting.
+If your anagram solving skills aren’t where you’d like them to be, descrambling words on your tile rack to play can be daunting.
 So, when you do finally see a word in the letters, you might be tempted to play it right away.

 Perhaps that word will end up being the one you play, but you shouldn’t rush things.
 Take your time and make sure you don’t miss a better option by playing the immediate one.